All Episodes

 dan friesen

-Maybe it's him admitting that he's Q. It could be.
+Maybe it's him admitting that he's cute.

 jordan holmes

-I don't think so, but it could be.
+I don't think so.

 dan friesen

-So, that's it for the McAfee coverage.
+So that's it for the McAfee coverage.

 Sort of exactly what you'd expect.